-My Policeman, which is based on Bethan Roberts’ 2012 romance novel of the same name, tells the tale of a gay officer in 1957, navigating life in a time when it is illegal to be so (homosexuality was made legal in the UK a decade later).
+My Policeman, which is based on Bethan Roberts’ 2012 romance novel of the same name, tells the tale of a closeted gay officer in 1957, navigating life in a time when it was illegal (homosexuality was made legal in the UK a decade later).

 Two stories run parallel to one another.
 The first is set in Brighton in the Fifties.
 Officer Tom Burgess, who is played by Styles, begins to date teacher Marion, but has an affair with male museum curator Patrick.
 As could probably be predicted, things get incredibly messy – made worse by the stifling British society in which they live.